Photo: Paul Jeffrey/CWS

 Every child deserves a safe environment in which to learn.
 In its School Safe Zones (SSZ) program, CWS expands opportunities for children to attend school safely, both by making existing schools more secure and catalyzing new school infrastructure in isolated communities where none exists.
 Through a community-based, integrated approach, CWS supports mothers and fathers to mobilize resources toward their children’s education, and ensures that students have access to safe water, sanitation and food as necessary ingredients for success in school.
 CWS has also worked together with Kenya’s Ministry of Education to mainstream school safety standards throughout the country.
-Read a summary of SSZ activities and accomplishments from 2016.
+See findings from a 2017 assessment of SSZ activities in Kenya’s Murang’a county.

 Photo: Matt Hackworth/CWS

 After helping develop and fund the first ever regional case study about the issue CWS joined forces with some of the most recognized Children Rights and Civil Society organizations from Brazil, Dominican Republic, Nicaragua, Argentina, Guatemala and Uruguay to form NNAPEs, the only regional Platform that works to advocate and defend the rights of the more than 2.000.000 children and youth that are suffering the incarceration of a loved one.
 Both at national and regional level, this CWS led Platform has managed to put this issue in the agenda and is advocating with regional and global agencies to make it a priority for the years to come.
 Learn more.